kiddAM/poem-machine/README.md

 # poem-machine
 PoemMachine by Chloé Matthews

-Poem generator written in Python, connects to SQLite3 database
+Poem generator written in Python, connects to SQLite3 database:
 Generates random three-line poems from a database of content Allows users to write new content to database Currently runs in shell, updates will include user interface